Employers & Employees

 Employers must respond to a request for accommodation.
 Employers must consider all options for accommodation and provide the accommodation that most respects the dignity of the employee without imposing an undue hardship on the employer.

 Employees are expected to be reasonable in their requests and in considering proposals that address their needs effectively.
 A human rights complaint may not stand up if an employee has not cooperated.

 Unions must take an active role in facilitating accommodation up to the point of undue hardship.
 Unions can become a party to discrimination if they block an employer’s efforts to find an accommodation.

 A workplace accommodation policy can help you and your staff understand your rights and responsibilities in the accommodation process.
-For information about developing a workplace accommodation policy, see the Commission’s “Duty to Accommodate: A Guide for Employers.”

 For more information about how the NWT Human Rights Act applies to the workplace, have a look at the resources below.
 If you still have questions, give us a call.

 This post is also available in: French